On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Introduction

 It has, however, proved to be much more difficult to formulate explicit refinements of ${\rm BSD}(A_k)$(ii) that involve congruence relations between the values of derivatives of Hasse-Weil-Artin $L$-series.

-In this direction, Darmon \cite{darmon} has used the theory of Heegner points to formulate an analogue of the Mazur-Tate congruence conjecture for the first derivatives of Hasse-Weil-Artin $L$-series that arise from rational elliptic curves and ring class characters of imaginary quadratic fields.

-However, aside from this example, the only other such explicit study that we are aware of is due to Kisilevsky and Fearnley who in \cite{kisilevsky} and \cite{kisilevsky2} formulated, and studied numerically, conjectures for the `algebraic parts' of the leading coefficients of Hasse-Weil-Artin $L$-series that arise from rational elliptic curves and certain restricted families of Dirichlet characters.
+In this direction, Darmon \cite{darmon} uses the theory of Heegner points to formulate an analogue of the Mazur-Tate congruence conjecture for the first derivatives of Hasse-Weil-Artin $L$-series that arise from rational elliptic curves and ring class characters of imaginary quadratic fields.
+However, aside from this example, the only other such explicit study we are aware of is due to Kisilevsky and Fearnley who in \cite{kisilevsky} and \cite{kisilevsky2} formulated, and studied numerically, conjectures for the `algebraic parts' of the leading coefficients of Hasse-Weil-Artin $L$-series that arise from rational elliptic curves and certain families of Dirichlet characters.

 In a more general setting, the formulation by Bloch and Kato \cite{bk} of the `Tamagawa number conjecture' for the motive $h^1(A_k)(1)$ offers a different approach to the formulation of ${\rm BSD}(A_k)$.